 PokerStars already operates in New Jersey and Pennsylvania, and partypoker offers legal online poker in New Jersey.
 These platforms offer a full slate of cash games, tournaments, and progressive jackpot sit & gos.

-WSOP.com could also eventually launch in Michigan, but the brand isn’t partnered with a land-based casino as of yet.
+WSOP.com Michigan could also eventually launch in the state, but the brand isn’t partnered with a land-based casino as of yet.

 Michigan Online Poker Sites Launching Soon